5Chapter 5 - The Histogram and the Normal Distribution

 Below is an example of a frequency plot by Arabic philosopher Al-Kindi in the 850 AD compared with a recent frequency plot by Al-Kadi:

-Interestingly, the idea of the frequency waited about 1,000 years to be used by French mathematicians to develop the foundations of the Statistics discipline.
-In the1700s and early 1,800s, the french mathematicians Abraham De Moivre and Pierre-Simon Laplace used this idea to develop the Central Limit Theory (CLT).
+Remarkably, the idea then waited about 1,000 years to be picked up by French mathematicians building the foundations of statistics.
+In the 1700s and early 1800s, Abraham de Moivre and Pierre-Simon Laplace used it to develop the Central Limit Theorem (CLT).

 I believe the CLT is one of the most important and fascinating mathematical discoveries of all time.